MP 2 Image Manipulation II

 The Makefile

-In this MP, you will practice what you learned from MP 1 about Makefile
+In this MP, you will practice what you learned from MP 1 about Makefiles by

 creating your own.
-You are allowed to use any of the Makefile
+You are allowed to use any of the Makefiles we have given

 We recommend using the following compiler flags: